Kopano-dev/core-tools/readme.md

 ================

-The following scripts allow you to automatically delete all items older than x days in a users **Junk E-mail** and **Deleted Items** folder.
+The following scripts allow you to rename the systemfolders to a other language.